Get notified of page updates

 off

+Going flat means choosing not to have breast reconstruction after mastectomy.
 Choosing to go flat or to have reconstruction is a very personal decision.
-Some people choose not to reconstruct for the following reasons:

-• they want to return to their normal routine as quickly as possible.
+• want to return to your normal routine as quickly as possible.

 • are comfortable with the idea of a flat chest.

-• are undecided about reconstruction at the time of your mastectomy.
+• are undecided about reconstruction at the time of mastectomy.

 • have a health condition that precludes additional surgery.

-• need radiation after your mastectomy.
-(If you want to have reconstruction after radiation, your plastic surgeon can insert and inflate a tissue expander after your mastectomy to preserve your breast skin and shape for later reconstruction—this is called a “delayed-immediate” procedure).
+• need radiation after mastectomy.
+(For reconstruction after radiation, the plastic surgeon can insert and inflate a tissue expander after mastectomy to preserve the breast skin and shape for later reconstruction—this is called a “delayed-immediate” procedure).

 If you choose to go flat, the breast tissue and most of the breast skin is removed, leaving the chest flat or slightly concave.
 The incision will typically run across the middle of the chest.
 It may be possible for you to have nipple sparing mastectomy, even if you choose not to reconstruct.
 Make sure to ask your surgeon for an "aesthetic flat closure" as defined by the National Cancer Institute so they understand you want a smooth, comfortable flat chest with no extra skin left behind.